Die to Run Backyard Ultra

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-Die to Run is a backyard ultra with a variable lap distance set each hour by a six-sided die.
-Five minutes before the top of each hour the die is rolled; the result becomes the required distance for the next 60-minute cycle.
-Distances can range from:
+Die to Run is a backyard ultra variant where the lap distance changes each hour.
+Five minutes before the top of each hour, a six-sided die is rolled at the start line to determine the number of miles for the next 60-minute cycle.
+Distances may be:

 - 1 mile